How the Vagus Nerve Controls Your Heart Rate

 The Cardiac Vagus Nerve

-This vagal cardiac control is mediated primarily through the right vagus nerve, which innervates the sinoatrial (SA) node — the heart’s natural pacemaker.
+This vagal cardiac control is mediated primarily through the right vagus nerve, which innervates the sinoatrial (SA) node — the heart's natural pacemaker.
 Each vagal impulse releases acetylcholine at the SA node, briefly slowing the firing rate.
+When you take a slow breath, increase social engagement, or simply rest, vagal output increases and your heart slows accordingly.

 Heart Rate Variability: The Vagal Signature